mjuenema/mjuenema.github.io/first_steps_batfish/index.md

 A few months ago I stumbled across the [Batfish network configuration analysis tool](https://www.batfish.org/).
 I watched some of the videos on the homepage and was completely amazed by what the tool seems to be capable  of.
 At the same time I was equally frustrated by how complicated even the "basic" examples appeared.
-It appears that on top of learning Batfish you also have to learn [Pandas](https://pandas.pydata.org/) in order to do anything useful.
+It seems that on top of learning Batfish one also has to learn [Pandas](https://pandas.pydata.org/) in order to do anything useful.
 I am familiar with many prominent Python libraries but had never used Pandas before.
 Maybe I have just missed out on something wonderful so far.